Last Modified: December 10, 2013

 Using ignition-controlled relays to switch power off and on to amateur radio equipment is a common, but ill-advised, practice.
 Advocates believe that doing so will protect the equipment in question from starting motor transients.
 That is no doubt true, but how about the transients when the relays are energized?
 The truth is, they're a waste of time, and just one more failure point.
 The argument that they protect the owner's memory when they fail to remember to turn off their transceivers, is just as lame.
 Fact is, all but a couple of modern transceivers (no matter their frequency coverage) have built in timers which automatically shut off the transceiver after some preset time delay.

-If you just have to be warm and fuzzy, then place a large Farad-sized super capacitor close to the transceiver side of the power cable.
+If you just have to be warm and fuzzy about transients, then place a large Farad-sized super capacitor close to the transceiver side of the power cable.
 Just make sure it is properly fused as noted herein.

 When using distribution devices like the aforementioned RigRunner®, there is a need to use a master fuse mounted close to the battery.
 In-line fuse holders should be avoided for two reasons.
 First, they require butt splices which are very hard to solder.
 Secondly, the supplied wire size is universally too small.
 You can use the PP15-45 connectors to hold an ATU fuse for loads up to 40 amps, and PP75 connectors will accommodate a Maxifuse up to 60 amps.
 The connectors are a lot cheaper than most decent fuse holders, but they have a drawback.
 Getting the fuse inserted properly can be difficult if you don't make sure the connectors are pushed all the way into their respective housings.
 For the smaller ATO fuses, standard 1/4 inch, female blade connectors work well too.